An energy formula for fully nonlinear degenerate parabolic equations in one spatial dimension: Proof

 The method of characteristics can solve \eqref{Lyapquasig}: along solutions of the auxiliary ODEs

 the function $g$ must satisfy

 with the initial condition $g(0,u_0,p_0)$, where $(u_0,p_0):=(u(0,0),u_x(0,0))$.
 Our differentiability assumptions on $f$ imply $g \in C^0$, at least.

 Without further assumptions on the nonlinearity $f$ in \eqref{FULLYEQ}, solutions to \eqref{quasishootlyap} may not exist on the whole required interval $x\in [0,1]$.
 For this reason, we have assumed the global existence of solutions for the characteristic equations.
+Moreover, note that the global existence of the characteristics is not enough to guarantee the existence of a Lyapunov function, in general.
+Indeed, further complications occur when the diffusion degenerates (i.e. $f_q(x,u,p,0,0)=0$), since $\dot{x}=\dot{u}=0$ in \eqref{quasishootlyap}.
+If $F^0(x,u,p)\neq 0$, then $\dot{p}\neq 0$ and this may trigger an eventual $f_q(x,u,p,0,0)\neq 0$.
+However, if $F^0(x,u,p)=0$, then \eqref{quasishootlyap} encounters an equilibrium and the function $g(x,u,p)$ can not be constructed along solutions of \eqref{quasishootlyap}.
+We call this the \emph{obstacle problem}. \textcolor{black}{Therefore, the obstacle problem is crucial to rigorously construct energies for degenerate equations using the present method.
+We explore some of these issues in the examples of Section \ref{sec:ex}.}

-After this construction we now have to reverse gear and ascend from a function $g$ satisfying \eqref{Lyapquasig} to a Lagrange function $L$ satisfying \eqref{Lyapquasi0}.
+After this construction, we now have to reverse gear and ascend from a function $g$ satisfying \eqref{Lyapquasig} to a Lagrange function $L$ satisfying \eqref{Lyapquasi0}.
 The general solution $L$ of $L_{pp}=f_q\exp(g)$ can be obtained by integrating it twice with respect to $p$:

 This solves \eqref{Lyapquasi0_p}.
 To ensure that $L$ is also a solution of \eqref{Lyapquasi0}, we have to determine the integration ``constants'' $L^0$ and $L^1$, appropriately.
 Recall that \eqref{Lyapquasi0_p} was obtained through differentiation of \eqref{Lyapquasi0} with respect to $p$.
 Conversely, the left-hand side of \eqref{Lyapquasi0} is therefore independent of $p$.
-Hence \eqref{Lyapquasi0} is satisfied for all $p$ if it holds for some fixed value $p=p_*$.
-At $p=p_*$, the construction of $L$ yields $L_p=L^1$, $L_{px}=L^1_x$ and $L_u=L^0_u$.
-Insertion in \eqref{Lyapquasi0} at $p=p_*$ yields
+Hence \eqref{Lyapquasi0} is satisfied for all $p$, if it holds for some fixed value $p=p_*\in\mathbb{R}$.